lukaszhanusik/castled/docs/docs/getting-started/Destinations/configure-hubspot.md

 ## Creating an app connection

-Castled establishes connection to your hubspot destination via oauth.
-Select Hubspot as the source type and you will be redirected to the Hubspot login screen.
+Castled establishes connection to your hubspot destination via OAuth.
+Select Hubspot as the source type, enter the OAuth ClientID and ClientSecret of the connected app.
+You will be redirected to the Hubspot login screen.
 Login via Hubspot to create an app connection in Castled.

+Follow the steps [here](https://developers.hubspot.com/docs/api/working-with-oauth) to create an app in a developer account and accesss the oauth ClientID and Client Secret.

 ## Creating a sync pipeline